ned14/HouseBuild/quotes/20221010_QuantitySurveyor/Readme.md

 - Walls: 0.15 (with external block leaf); Roof: 0.14.
 - Structural Engineering and system design work
 - Air tightness test.
+I don't know how this works when they don't fit the windows and doors.
 It will meet NZEB, unsure if it would meet PH spec (I would assume it will).

 # Excludes: